alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 18 user reviews of Kingston HyperX SSD Series SH100S3 from Amazon.co.uk.
 The average user rating for this product is 3.9/5, compared to an average user rating of 4.5/5 for other products in the same category on Amazon.co.uk.
 Reviewers really like the size.
-The usability also gets good comments, but there are some negative opinions about the design and price.
-Opinions are divided on the reliability.
+The usability also gets good feedback.
+There are some mixed comments about the reliability.
+Some have doubts about the design and price.

 usability, size